 ** News Flash **

-Our Grading Dates for 2020 are available in our Grading Section – follow this link to find them.
+Our Grading Dates for 2021 will be available on our Grading Section – follow this link to find them.

 Our Grading Syllabus contains links to the Kata required for each grade up to 1st Dan (Black Belt) – follow this link and click on the Kata name.